selfcustody/krux/docs/getting-started/settings.en.md

 ##### AES-ECB

 ECB(Electronic Codebook), its a simpler method where encryption data blocks are encrypted individually.
-It will be faster and simpler to encrypt, QR codes will have a lower density of information and will be easier to transcribe.
+It will be faster and simpler to encrypt, QR codes will have a lower density and will be easier to transcribe.

 ##### AES-CBC

-CBC(Cipher-block Chaining) is considered safer, because at the first data block an initial vector(IV) is used to add random data to the encryption and from subsequent blocks depends on data from the previous block, giving its chaining feature.
+CBC(Cipher-block Chaining) is considered safer, because at the first data block an initial vector(IV) is used to add random data to the encryption.
+Subsequent blocks encryption depend on data from the previous blocks, giving its chaining feature.
-It will take longer to encrypt, because it will be required to take a snapshot to generate a random initial vector.
-This initial vector must be stored together with encrypted data, making encrypted QR codes denser and harder to transcript.
+It will take longer to encrypt, because a snapshot will be required to generate a random initial vector.
+This initial vector will be stored together with encrypted data, making encrypted QR codes denser and harder to transcript.

 <br><br><br><br><br>